SolerJapan/Mod3Project/ReactPortion/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4200](http://localhost:4200) to view it in the browser.

+This connects to the java portion is run which is run in [http://localhost:8081](http://localhost:8081) with the H2 database.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.